captdam/DD-40/Communication/README-L1.md

 The above figure shows the test signal (yellow) and the wave observed on probe1 (green).
 It is clear to say that, there is a delay when the signal changing from 0 to 1.
 This is because the wire is too long, it becomes a capacitor.
 The pull-up resistor will limit the current flow into the capacitor, which slows down the charging procedure.
 The result is a slow rising-edge on the wire.
 For the falling edge, there is no delay, because there is no resistor between the wire and the ground (resistance of MOS is neglectable).

-In this case, the delay of the transmitter amplifier on rising-edge takes 5 microsecond:
+In this case, the delay of the transmitter amplifier on rising-edge takes 5 microseconds:

 ![Test scheme - 6k pull-up](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/scope-6k.jpg "Test scheme - 6k pull-up")